rmccrear/codex-lv3-may-2025/week2/ASSIGNMENT_WEEK2_MOODLE.md

 **Phase 3: Data Management**
 - Create projects data array
-- Implement `.map()` for rendering
-- Replace all placeholder content
+- Replace all placeholder content with your own content.

 **Phase 4: Personalization**
 - Add your actual projects and information